SGU-AI-TEAM/DocumentRotation/README.md

 *     Install Nvidia-docker: https://github.com/NVIDIA/nvidia-docker

 - all following commands will run under assumption that you are in project root
-- If error occur, please help me fix it.
+- If error occurs, please help us fix it.
 Thank you !
 # Training phase
 ## Data gathering
 Copy all image and json file to one folder inside this project, named "labelme_data"